elixir-no-nels/GermlineVarCallRunEnv/README.md

 3. Import the tar file through the File Lock to the right TSD project internal disk.

 4. In the docker vm inside your tsd project (i.e. p172-docker-l), import the image from the tar file.

-***Ghislain, could you fill out the rest about how to tar the image and upload it to a TSD project VM?***

 ### Instructions for downloading the reference files for this pipeline

-***This step to be completed by Elixir-No staff ***
+***This step will be completed by Elixir-No staff***

 The reference files are stored in the NeLS portal.
 You need to have been granted access to the _NCS_PM_Elixir_collaboration_ project folder to be able to download the reference files.
 If you have never used scp to download files from NeLS, watch [this tutorial](https://www.youtube.com/watch?v=TbUl8iuIwIw) for a guided walkthrough on how to download files from NeLS.
 Once you have your ssh private key file you can use the code below as a template, edit it and put in your NeLS username that you got in the tutorial.
 The NeLS file path should be the same as the one in the code below, and edit the destination file path by changing "/your/local/destination" to your actual folder where the reference files will be located.